Want to build a blog that gets great traction?

 Mind maps are effective lead magnets work because the information they contain is organized based on how the mind processes information.

 They’re particularly useful when the information you want to share cannot be organized in a linear pattern.
 Due to its unique and interesting format, mind maps usually work well in getting sign ups.

-This combination of features makes it worth your prospect’s email address.
-What you need to be careful about is the right kind of design.
-Get the design right and you will have a good infographic to give out.
+What you need to be careful about is the right kind of design for an infographic.
+If you get the design right, you will have a good infographic to hand out to interested parties

 Image credit: http://www.isogostrong.com/

 60. State of the Industry

 A detailed report on the state of the industry you are working in can help you assert your position as an authority.

 Social Media Examiner puts out the state of social media every year to brand themselves as the experts in the field.

 Such reports usually contain large amounts of data, expert analysis, and a breakdown that makes it useful and actionable to your audience.